Rabbi Jonathan. Nathan Nata Eibeschutz

 Rabbi Nathan Nata b.
 Solomon Spira was a highly renowned Polish Kabbalist, scholar of Talmud and Rabbinic literature as well as an unusually gifted pulpit orator.
 He also ran a highly renown yeshivah and, being from a well to do family, he did not accept a salary.
 He also served as head of the rabbinic court.
-Born into a richtigeh (prominent) rabbinic family he was widely known as a child prodigy as well.
+Born into a prominent rabbinic family he was widely known as a child prodigy as well.

 Truly a man for his times, his spirited messianic Kabbalah teachings found a large and ardent following among Polish Jews.

 One of Rabbi Nathan Nata SPIRA’S books entitled Megalleh Amukkot was published posthumously in Cracow, 1637 by his son.
 It was reprinted many times and became one of the Ashkenazi Kabbalah classics.

 He also wrote another mystical Kabbalistic commentary to the Pentateuch entitled Megalleh Amukkot Al Ha-Torah.